DVS-Lab/rf1-sra-data/derivatives/fmriprep/logs/CITATION.md

 analysis of the signal found within a thin band (*crown*) of voxels around the edge of the brain, as proposed by [@patriat_improved_2017].
-The BOLD time-series were resampled into standard space, generating a *preprocessed BOLD run in MNI152NLin2009cAsym space*.
+The BOLD time-series were resampled into standard space, generating a *preprocessed BOLD run in MNI152NLin6Asym space*.
 First, a reference volume and its skull-stripped version were generated using a custom methodology of *fMRIPrep*.
+The BOLD time-series were resampled onto the following surfaces (FreeSurfer reconstruction nomenclature):
+*fsaverage*.
+The BOLD time-series were resampled onto the left/right-symmetric template "fsLR" [@hcppipelines].
+*Grayordinates* files [@hcppipelines] containing 91k samples were also generated using the highest-resolution ``fsaverage`` as intermediate standardized surface space.
 All resamplings can be performed with *a single interpolation step* by composing all the pertinent transformations (i.e. head-motion transform matrices, susceptibility distortion correction when available,